StevenHeinrich/ember-leaflet-draw/README.md

 For a full list of the Events and other API features of the underlying Leaflet Draw library, checkout the [Leaflet Draw API Documentation](https://leaflet.github.io/Leaflet.draw/docs/leaflet-draw-latest.html)

+#### Working directly with the L.Draw and L.DrawToolBar objects

-*Installing this plugin will pull in all the dependencies necessary to begin using Leaflet Draw, by extending leaflet.
+Installing this plugin will pull in all the dependencies necessary to begin using Leaflet Draw, by extending leaflet.
 If you want total control to do your own thing, this may be all you need to easily bring in all dependencies and ensure everything is wired.
-You have access to `L.Draw` and `L.DrawToolbar` to do you own thing (for more advanced use cases).*
+You have access to `L.Draw` and `L.DrawToolbar` to do you own thing (for more advanced use cases).

 #### Production Builds
 In your `ember-cli-build.js` add the following snippet: